 This is really important as well.
 When fibromyalgia pain flares up, exercising might be absolute last thing that you feel like doing.
 However, physical activity and especially regular gentle exercise can help relieve pain, reduce stress quite a bit, and help improve your energy levels.
 Try walking, swimming, and simple body weight or chair exercises like arm circles or leg lifts while you’re sitting in a chair.
-These are all great effective options to consider.
+These are all effective options to consider.

 Eat an anti-inflammatory healthy diet

 Remember, effective self-care can minimize 90% of the pain associated with fibromyalgia.
 For this reason, following ahealthy nutrient-rich diet is essential.
 Include plenty of organic fruits and vegetables, lean proteins, healthy fats, probiotics and the right inflammatory fighting herbs and spices including oregano, basil, thyme, cinnamon, ginger, and turmeric.
 Turmeric contains the powerful inflammation-fighting compound, curcumin.
 You can supplement this with dailySmarter Curcumin, which is essential for protecting you against the harmful effects of inflammation, including reducing swelling and pain in muscles and joints.